-If a student is going to be absent, the parents must contact the school at 231-894-5617 by 10:00 a.m. and provide an explanation.
+If a student is going to be absent, the parents must contact the school 231-894-5617 by 10:00 am and provide an explanation.
 If prior contact is not possible, the parents should provide a written excuse as soon as possible.
 When no excuse is provided, the absence will be unexcused and the student will be considered truant.
 If the absence of a student appears to be questionable or excessive, the school staff will try to help parents improve their child's attendance.

-After an absence the student must make up all possible work.
+An excused absence allows the student to make up all possible work.
 It is the responsibility of the student to obtain missed assignments.
 It is possible that certain kinds of school work such as labs or skill-practice sessions cannot be made up and, as a result, may negatively impact a student's grade.

-The skipping of classes or any part of the school day is considered an unexcused absence and disciplinary action will follow.
+The skipping of classes or any part of the school day is considered an unexcused absence and no make-up of class work will be permitted.
+Disciplinary action will follow.